ibm-cloud-docs/vpc/fl-using.md

 ## Configuring flow log collectors

 You can configure flow log collectors with different collection scopes.
 For example, a collector that targets a VPC and aggregates in-transit data from _all_ network interfaces within that VPC.
-Or, a collector that targets a virtual server instance (VSI) and aggregates in-transit data from _only_ that VSI's network interfaces.
+Or, a collector that targets a virtual server instance and aggregates in-transit data from _only_ that virtual server instance's network interfaces.
 After data is collected, flow logs are stored in a Cloud Object Storage (COS) bucket, which you configure when you create the flow log collector.

 You can set the granularity of a flow log collector for the following target scopes.
 Keep in mind that if you create a flow log for a subnet or VPC, each network interface in that subnet or VPC is monitored.